robwiss/aacps_covid_data/README.md

 The summary data is displayed in Summary.ipynb, use https://nbviewer.jupyter.org/github/robwiss/aacps_covid_data/blob/main/Summary.ipynb to see the graph rendered.

-The forecast is displayed in Forecast.ipynb, use https://nbviewer.jupyter.org/github/robwiss/aacps_covid_data/blob/main/Forecast.ipynb to see the graphs rendered.

 A gif showing active cases at schools across the county plotted on a map, across time:

 [Active Cases Plotted on Map over Time](active_cases.gif)